syselement/ine-notes/ine-pts/penetration-testing-prerequisites/networking.md

 ## Protocols

+> ⚡ P.T.
+Usage: know how protocols work in order to learn how to exploit them.

 Computers have to use a wide variety of networking **protocols**, to ensure that different types of hardware and software can communicate between each other.